List of Babylon 5 characters: Number OneNumber One was portrayed by Marjorie Monaghan. Throughout the series, she is only referred to as Number One, until the last few episodes of season 5.

 Before getting the role of Number One, Monaghan had auditioned for Babylon 5 once or twice before.
 The producers asked her to read for the part based on her work on Space Rangers, where she had also worked with Claudia Christian (Susan Ivanova on B5) years earlier.
 Monaghan found it "interesting to play characters about whom certain things are hidden", like her then undisclosed name.

-Number One first appears in the season 4 episode "Racing Mars as the leader of the resistance movement on Mars.
+Number One first appears in the season 4 episode "Racing Mars” as the leader of the resistance movement on Mars.
 The names Number One, Number Two, etc. were used on Mars by the resistance to protect the identity of its leaders.
 Once there, Franklin manages to convince her to stop her fellow members from attacking civilian targets.
 She later becomes head of covert intelligence for the Interstellar Alliance.
 As she comes aboard the station in the episode "Objects in Motion", she experiences problems with her identicard and identifies herself as Tessa Holloran.
 After that Garibaldi, Franklin, and later Sheridan refer to her as Tessa and no longer as Number One.
 She remains on board the station in her new role, upon Sheridan's recommendation that she would have access to more resources at Babylon 5 rather than being on Minbar.

 Minbari

 The Minbari are an advanced race, who are a galactic superpower just like the Earth-Alliance.
 Their homeworld is the planet Minbar.
 Babylon 5 creator J. Michael Straczynski named the planet and race after the Islamic pulpit known as a minbar.

 They were one of the military forces of the younger races in the previous Shadow War (the Vorlons being the main force) which took place roughly in the Earth year 1260 A.D.
 The Minbari were completely defeated by the Shadows in this first war and on the verge of total extinction but were saved by the Earth Babylon 4 station.
 The Minbari Federation is a caste society, its people divided into worker, warrior, and religious castes.
 The Minbari are led by the Grey Council, which contains nine representatives, originally three from each of the three castes.
 The council was disbanded by Ambassador Delenn as part of an effort to fight the Shadows.
 She later reorganized it, giving the Worker Caste (which had previously been caught in the middle of the power struggle between the Warrior and Religious castes) a substantial increase of power and influence.
+The new organization gave five positions to the Worker caste and two slots each to the Warrior and Religious castes.
 Minbari are humanoid, usually thin and pale, though considerably stronger in hand-to-hand combat than the average human of the same size; they are bald, with gray bony crests across the back of their heads.
-The first encounter between Minbari and Humans was a disaster - a misunderstanding led to Earth ships firing on Minbari ships, killing their leader Dukhat and precipitating the Earth-Minbari War.
+The first encounter between Minbari and Humans was a disaster – a misunderstanding led to Earth ships firing on Minbari ships, killing their leader Dukhat and precipitating the Earth-Minbari War.
 Shortly before reaching Earth, the Minbari surrendered and retreated.
 At the time the official reason for this reprieve was unknown.